eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 		- Ensures consistency of code, assisting with error diagnostics as issues will not be caused by incorrect variables or paragraphs in code.
 	- Autocomplete updated to include copybook variables and paragraphs.
 		- Speeds up coding process by intuitively suggesting most likely variables or paragraphs to follow existing code.
-	- Functionality to skip copybook levels when called, reducing call time.
+	- Functionality to skip variable levels when called, reducing call time.
 	- Inbuilt search function to identify all references filled with paragraphs and variables from copybooks:
 		- Find all references:
-			- Easily identifies all occurences of relevant copybook in code
+			- Easily identifies all occurences of variables and paragraphs in the code
 		- Go To Definition:
-			- Right click on any data element to reveal a definition of the element in a small embedded window.
+			- Right click on any variable or paragraph to reveal a definition of the element

-The COBOL Language Support extension for Visual Studio Code (VSC) integrates several COBOL language features into tools used in VSC.
-Files with the extensions .COB, .CBL and .CPY are recognized as COBOL files.